 The main course of treatment involves physical therapy.
 To reduce pain, numbing medications are sometimes injected into the shoulder joint.
 In difficult cases, surgery may be carried out to loosen the joint capsule.

-Columbia Workers’ Comp Attorneys
+Columbia Workers’ Compensation Attorneys